maprys.net

 Secondary Expansion

-By default, Make’s automatic variables are only available within a recipe.
+Make’s automatic variables are only available within a recipe by default.
 Most of the time that’s perfectly fine because a target and its prerequisites are usually static.
-For my specific case, I needed to define a prerequisite that was dynamic based on the target string. $@ normally evaluates to an empty string in the prerequisites list because it has no value yet.
+For my specific case, I needed to define a prerequisite that was dynamic based on the target string. $@

 This is where secondary expansion comes in.
 When an optional directive is placed above a rule, Make is instructed to carry out a second expansion phase for the prerequisites list after its usual expansion phase.